FINED: Feed Instance-Wise Information Need with Essential and Disentangled Parametric Knowledge from the Past: Experiments

 \subsubsection{Visualizations of the Extracted Patterns}

 Then, we visualize the extracted patterns for more explicit analysis.
-Concretely, we analyze the pattern masks generated by the knowledge extractor and the corresponding representation encoded by the knowledge encoder.

-Firstly, we study the masks generated by the trained knowledge extractor.
+Firstly, we study the masks generated by the knowledge extractor.
 Note that the entries of the masks are continuous.
 Here we regard an entry with value larger than $0.5$ as an existing feature and calculate the number of the non-zero entries of the generated masks.
 The extracted pattern scale distribution is illustrated in Figure~\ref{illus}.

-From the results, we could find that the scales of extracted patterns vary.
-For Eleme, the extracted patterns include distinct features, feature interactions, and denoised views of the original inputs.
-While for AD, the extracted patterns mainly consist of high-order feature interactions and denoised views of the inputs.
+From the results, we could find that the scales of extracted patterns vary, which validates the effectiveness of the knowledge extractor for extracting patterns of arbitrary scales.

 In addition, we further study the representations of the raw data instance features and the extracted patterns.
-We use the T-SNE visualization to illustrate the distribution of the encodings of raw data instances and the extracted pattern vectors as displayed in Figure~\ref{tsne}.
-Each point in the left part of the figure denotes a representation of a raw data instance, and each point in the right figure represents the an encoded pattern vector.
+We use the T-SNE visualization to illustrate the distribution of the encodings of raw data instances and the extracted pattern vectors.
+The visualization results are displayed in Figure~\ref{tsne}.
+Each point in the left denotes a representation of a raw data instance, and each point in the right represents an encoded pattern vector.
 From the results, we could see that there are apparently different manifolds existing in the extracted patterns representation space for both AD and Eleme datasets, while the raw data instances just appear in different clusterings.
 This validates the effectiveness of the proposed method on extracting the diverse and complex patterns from the old data.